uyuni-project/uyuni/docs/sumaform-howto.md

  - in the testing environments, we don't register clients/minion against a server( this is done by the testsuite cucumber as part of a test)
  - addionaly , testing machines, has some extra packages that we use in the cucumber suite.

+ **Resuming**
  So if you want to do deployment, and check/reproduce something, than use the deployment file.

- If you want to improve the tests-suite, or have the machines after a regression founded, then you the testing.tf
+ If you want to improve the tests-suite, or have the machines after a regression founded, then you have to use the testing.tf

 ### Where live the source code that sumaform is using for cucumber :